ArcticSnow/TopoPyScale/README.md

 - `topo_sub.py`:
   - [ ]look into alternative clustering method DBscan
   - [x] implement minibatch kmean for large DEM
   - [x] simplify `fetch_era5.py` routines.
 Code seems over complex
   - [ ] write download routine for CORDEX climate projection
 - `topo_scale.py`:
-  - [ ] develop to do one point. then loop over a list of point
+    - [x] develop to do one point. then loop over a list of point
+    - [ ] add metadata to the newly created dataset (variable name, units, etc)
+    - [ ] try to rewrite function to skip for loop using the power of zarray
+    - [ ] check against previous implementation of TopoScale

 - `fetch_era5.py`:
   - [x] swap `parallel` for [`from multiprocessing import Pool`](https://docs.python.org/3/library/multiprocessing.html)  when launch downloads simulstaneously
   - [ ] figure out in which case to use other function tpmm and other? how to integrate them?

 - `topo_param.py`:
-    - [ ] add routine to sample dem or var at any given point.
+    - [x] add routine to sample dem or var at any given point.
 Do it for Horizons
-    - [ ] change aspect to have 0 as south. (same convention as in horizon)
+    - [x] change aspect to have 0 as south. (same convention as in horizon)
 - **Documentation**:
   - [ ] Complete `README.md` file
   - [ ] create small examples from a small dataset avail in the library